UnrealConclusion/ReactWeather/README.md

 # ReactWeather
-Weather App made using ReactJs and Rapid API
+Weather App made using ReactJs

+## APIs Used
+Open Weather